Vietnoirien/Sand_Cmulation/README.md

 ## Current Status

 The project is currently in development.
 The grid system is visually functional, demonstrating the basic particle simulation capabilities.
-However, there is a known segmentation fault in the `resizeBuckets()` function in `src/spatial/SpatialHash.hpp` due to mutex lock issues.
-I'm actively working on resolving this issue.

 ## Grid System